T of C

 3. Xiao He (Small Harmony).

-This version also has no lyrics, but it does have an extended general preface, plus separate prefaces for each of the three sections.9 The general preface clearly identifies this as a beginners' melody; it also mentions "xianweng", using it as an honorific for a Daoist encountered in the Jiuhua Mountains.10 Xianweng, as mentioned above, was one of the nicknames for the famous Song dynasty recluse Chen Tuan, and the lyrics of later versions all mention Chen Tuan along with Xianweng.
+This version, also called Caoman Yin and without lyrics, has an extended general preface, plus more detailed prefaces for each of the three sections.12 The general preface clearly identifies this as a beginners' melody; it also mentions "xianweng", using it as an honorific for a Daoist encountered in the Jiuhua Mountains.13 Xianweng, as mentioned above, was one of the nicknames for the famous Song dynasty recluse Chen Tuan, and the lyrics of later versions all mention Chen Tuan along with Xianweng.
 Here, although the writer addresses the Daoist as "xianweng", the Daoist identifies himself as the "Woodcutter of Jiuhua Mountains".
-The woodcutter plays the melody there transcribed, attributing it to a Warring States period music master named Shi Cao;11 according to tradition, when Shi Cao played the qin immortals would come to listen.
+The woodcutter plays the melody there transcribed, attributing it to a Warring States period music master named Shi Cao;14 according to tradition, when Shi Cao played the qin immortals would come to listen.
 Each section also has a statement attributed to this Woodcutter of Jiuhua Mountain.
 The titles of the three sections are the same as those in 1552 (see above):

 1. Chu He: Beginning Harmony